 On Dr. B.R.
-Ambedkar’s birth anniversary, we invoke the emancipatory thinker not for instrumental political ritualism.
-The New Leam believes that despite differences, Ambedkar and Gandhi ought to be seen as complementary to each other.
-In this context we have chosen two representative paragraphs from Rajmohan Gandhi’s wonderful book ‘Why Gandhi Still Matters’, and D.R.
+Ambedkar’s death anniversary, we invoke the emancipatory thinker not for instrumental political ritualism.
+Here is two paragraphs from Rajmohan Gandhi’s wonderful book ‘Why Gandhi Still Matters’, and D.R.
 Nagraj’s illuminating essay ‘Self-Purification vs Self-Respect’ .
 The idea is to learn from both of them for creating a just society.

 A Shared Struggle for Justice